code2atena/medida_challenge-api/Readme.md

 - Dockerize the application for easy deployment and scalability.
 - Use Docker Compose to orchestrate multiple containers, including the main application and mock remote API.
 - Ensure proper configuration of volumes, ports, and dependencies.

+## Running Method <a name="running-method"></a>

+### Environment Setup

+#### 1. Install Docker Engine

+> `sudo apt-get update`

+> `sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin`

+#### 2. Install Docker Compose V2

+> `mkdir -p ~/.docker/cli-plugins/`

+> `curl -SL https://github.com/docker/compose/releases/download/v2.3.3/docker-compose-linux-x86_64 -o ~/.docker/cli-plugins/docker-compose`

+### Building and executing Docker Container

+> `sudo docker compose build`

+> `sudo docker compose up -d`

+After that, the mock remote API is deployed on http://localhost:9000, as well as API endpoints on http://localhost:8000.

+You can use `pytest` to check out all the units are working well.

+And also you can checkout APIs navigating to http://localhost:8000/docs for SwaggerUI or use API simulation tool such as Postman and Microcks.

 ## Conclusion <a name="conclusion"></a>